VirtoCommerce-archieve/vc-marketplace/README.md

-vc-marketplace
+Virto Commerce Marketplace
 ==============

-Virto Commerce Marketplace Frontend
+This project contains source code for Virto Commerce Marketplace site.
+Site is built using Virto Commerce 2.0 and is hosted using Microsoft Cloud (Azure) Platform.